xuyuji9000/material-ui-dialog-demo/README.md

-# redux demo
+# material ui dialog demo

-This is a redux demo.
+This is a material ui dialog demo.